mlr3mbo: Bayesian Optimization in R: Hyperparameter Optimization

 \section{Hyperparameter Optimization}

 HPO aims to identify the optimal hyperparameter configuration for an ML system to optimize its predictive performance \cite{feurer2019,bischl2023,franceschi2025}.
 In HPO, each candidate configuration is evaluated by training the learner and estimating its generalization performance, typically using a resampling technique such as cross-validation.
 Evaluating a single configuration can be computationally expensive, especially for large datasets or models that are expensive to train.
 The objective function that maps hyperparameter configurations to performance is generally unknown and lacks gradient information, making HPO a prototypical expensive black-box optimization problem.
-This is a well-supported use case for \texttt{mlr3mbo} and \texttt{mlr3mbo} integrates seamlessly with the \texttt{mlr3tuning}\cite{becker2025} package to provide efficient HPO via the \texttt{TunerMbo} class.
+This is a well-supported use case: \texttt{mlr3mbo} integrates seamlessly with the \texttt{mlr3tuning}\cite{becker2025a} package to provide efficient HPO via the \texttt{TunerMbo} class.
 Analogously to \texttt{oi()} and \texttt{opt()}, which construct optimization instances and optimizers, \texttt{ti()} creates tuning instances and \texttt{tnr()} constructs tuners.
 This tuner wraps \texttt{OptimizerMbo} and allows users to apply BO to hyperparameter search spaces.
 The following example demonstrates the use of \texttt{mlr3mbo} for tuning the hyperparameters of a support vector machine (SVM) on the sonar dataset.
 It is common for model fitting or prediction for the tuned learner to fail with an error.
 We recommend using encapsulation and fallback learners to mitigate such problems, as described in the \texttt{mlr3} book\cite{bischl2024} in Chapter 10.
+Both \texttt{cost} and \texttt{gamma} are tuned on the logarithmic scale, so that the values reported in the result are on the log scale and are transformed back to the original scale before being passed to the learner.